Authorization

 API Key Access

 API keys provide programmatic access for CI/CD pipelines and automation.
+Only admin global role users can create and manage API keys.

 Project-Scoped Keys